jvhagey/Tutorials/pages/mydoc/mydoc_wdl.md

 }
 ```

-The "big" difference here is we is that we link the input of `clean_kraken` from the task `Kraken` in the using the syntax `kraken = Kraken.kraken, report = Kraken.report` in the `workflow` portion like we did with the `multiqc`​​​​​​ task.
+The "big" difference here is we is that we link the input of `clean_kraken` from the task `Kraken` in the using the syntax `kraken = Kraken.kraken, report = Kraken.report` in the `workflow` portion like we did with the `multiqc` task.

 ## Other Pipeline patterns
 Other pipeline patters are addressed [here](https://support.terra.bio/hc/en-us/articles/360037486731-Add-Plumbing).